QuentinRa/intellij-ocaml/README.md

   * [X] Color Settings Page For Highlighter
   * [ ] Add Highlighter Annotator to Color Settings Page

+Bonus

+* [ ] Structure View: show "a,b" as two variables, not one

 ## 🎯 What's my goal?

 * [ ] Can run/compile ocaml files (without having to install some external build system)